vk-cs/terraform-provider-vkcs/README.md

 Provider development
 --------------------
-To start improve it grab the repository, build it and install into local registry repository.
+To start improving grab the repository, build it and install into local registry repository.
 Builds for MacOS, Windows and Linux are available.
 The example is for MacOS.
 ```sh